Blairsden-Graeagle in Plumas County, California — The American West (Pacific Coastal)

 Erected 1967 by E Clampus Vitus, Las Plumas del Oro Chapter No. 8.

 Location.
 39° 45.62′ N, 120° 41.738′ W. Marker is in Blairsden-Graeagle, California, in Plumas County.
 Marker can be reached from Main Street/Johnsville Road (County Highway A14), on the left when traveling north.
+This marker is locate in Johnsville, a conclave inside Eureka-Plumas State Park.
 Touch for map.
-This marker is locate in Johnsville, a conclave inside Eureka-Plumas State Park.
 Marker is at or near this postal address: 5431 Main Street/Johnsville Road, Blairsden-Graeagle CA 96103, United States of America.
+Touch for directions.

 Other nearby markers.
-At least 8 other markers are within 5 miles of this marker, measured as the crow flies.
-Pioneer Ski Area of America (approx. ¼ mile away); Winter in the Sierra (approx. 0.3 miles away); Thar’s Gold in Them Hills! (approx. 0.3 miles away); Emigrant Trail (approx. 0.4 miles away); Longboard Ski Races (approx. half a mile away); Mohawk Hotel and Tavern Jamison City, Eureka Mine and Mill, Johnstown (approx. 3.8 miles away); a different marker also named Jamison City (approx. 4.4 miles away).
+At least 8 other markers are within 7 miles of this marker, measured as the crow flies.
+Pioneer Ski Area of America (approx. ¼ mile away); Winter in the Sierra (approx. 0.3 miles away); Thar’s Gold in Them Hills! (approx. 0.3 miles away); Emigrant Trail (approx. Longboard Ski Races (approx. half a mile away); Jamison City, Eureka Mine and Mill, Johnstown (approx. 3.8 miles away); a different marker also named Jamison City, Eureka Mine and Mill, Johnstown (approx. 4.4 miles away); Twenty Mile House (approx. 6.3 miles away).
 Touch for a list and map of all markers in Blairsden-Graeagle.

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on June 16, 2012, by Barry Swackhamer of San Jose, California.
-This page has been viewed 349 times since then.
-Photos: 1, 2, 3, 4, 5, 6, 7. submitted on June 16, 2012, by Barry Swackhamer of San Jose, California. • Syd Whittle was the editor who published this page.
+It was originally submitted on June 16, 2012, by Barry Swackhamer of Brentwood, California.
+This page has been viewed 413 times since then and 5 times this year.
+Photos: 1, 2, 3, 4, 5, 6, 7. submitted on June 16, 2012, by Barry Swackhamer of Brentwood, California. • Syd Whittle was the editor who published this page.